Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 Cons:

-- Backup frequency is limited on the cheapest plans
+- Backup frequency is limited on cheaper plans

 - Infrastructure isn't comparable to cloud-native hosts like Kinsta or Cloudways

-- Support quality gets inconsistent on the cheapest tiers
+- Support quality gets hit-or-miss on the cheapest tiers

 Detailed Feature Comparison Matrix